 Rock climbing shoes (taking off the La Sportiva Skwama)

-Closure systems should not be overlooked, and in fact they can be a deciding factor in what shoe is the best match for you.
-There are not hard-and-fast rules about which is better than the other, and each has their strengths and weaknesses for various forms of climbing.
-The three main closures are laces, Velcro, and slipper, and more and more we’re seeing Velcro and slippers combined for a best-of-both-worlds closure.
+Closure systems should not be overlooked, and in fact, they can be a deciding factor in what shoe is the best match for you.
+There are no hard-and-fast rules about which is better than the other, and each has its strengths and weaknesses for various forms of climbing.
+The three main closures are laces, Velcro, and slippers, and more and more we’re seeing Velcro and slippers combined for a best-of-both-worlds closure.

 Laces